 A poised defender of immense intelligence, Jake Bean is a tremendous two-way player who thrives at both ends of the ice.
 Strong in his defensive zone through the use of his stick and the ability to read plays before they develop, he can transition the puck to his forwards with ease and is capable of joining the rush as it progresses.
 A hard-worker and relentless talent, Bean drives offence in the opposing zone through his ability to create plays and willingness to unleash his crisp shot when the appropriate moment arises.

-Owen Tippett’s incredible goal-scoring ability should immediately address an issue which has plagued the Panthers for quite some time now.
-The one facet of Tippett’s game which stands tall above the rest is his insane shot.
-With a lightning-quick release and speed, Tippett’s shot is consistently overwhelming and, on top of its weight, is surprisingly accurate.
+Owen Tippett’s incredible goal-scoring ability should immediately address an issue that has plagued the Panthers for quite some time now.
+The one facet of his game that stands high above the rest is his insane shot.
+With a lightning-quick release and speed, his shot is consistently overwhelming and, on top of its weight, is surprisingly accurate.